-The Queensland Sentencing Advisory Council (QSAC) was set-up in November 2016 to provide independent research and advice, seek public views and promote community understanding of sentencing matters.
+The Queensland Sentencing Advisory Council (QSAC) was established in November 2016 to provide independent research and advice, seek public views and promote community understanding of sentencing matters.

-QSAC approached Squiz about this new project armed with a strong idea as to what they were looking to achieve, seeking Squiz’s expertise to help them to understand how it could be implemented.
+QSAC approached Squiz about the new project with strong ideas as to what they wanted to achieve but needing Squiz’s expertise to help them understand how it could be implemented.